dvrpc/network-routing/documentation/analysis.md

 ## [Segment Analysis](../sidewalk_gaps/segments)

-7) Classify centerlines with the amount of sidewalk coverage (TODO - wire up a command)
+7) Classify centerlines with the amount of sidewalk coverage with ``sidewalk analyze-segments nj`` and ``sidewalk analyze-segments pa``.
+Runtime is ~4 hrs for NJ and double for PA.
+This is a one-time execution, so kick it off at the end of a workday and let them run concurrently over the evening.

 ## [Network Analysis](../sidewalk_gaps/accessibility)